siefkenj/IBLODEs/book/typst/modules/module10.typ

 make the jump to higher order differential equations---i.e. differential equations involving more than just the first derivative.

-== Converting higher order to first order systems
+== Converting Higher Order to First Order Systems

 Rather than introducing new techniques to study higher order differential equations, we will use a trick to convert a higher-order equation into a system of first order differential equations.